A three-state independence in non-commutative probability: Convolutions

-The following result was proved in \cite{Bel} including measures with unbounded supports.
-We state the result only for compactly supported measures in the sense of formal power series. \begin{prop} For compactly supported probability measures $\mu_i,~\nu_i$, $i=1,2$, the convolution $\mu_1 {}_{\nu_1}\!\!\boxplus_{\nu_2} \mu_2$ is characterized by
+The following formula was proved in \cite[Proposition 3]{Bel} for probability measures possibly with unbounded supports.
+We state the result in the sense of formal Laurent series. \begin{prop} Let $\mu_i,\nu_i~(i=1,2)$ be distributions.
+Then the distribution $\cfconv{\mu_1}{\nu_1}{\nu_2}{\mu_2}$ is characterized by